offers university-level education taught by professors and lecturers from academia and industry.

-Sitem-insel’s mission is to improve the general environment for translational medicine in Switzerland.
-The strategy chosen has three pillars:
+The mission of sitem-insel is to create and foster an enhanced environment for translational medicine in Switzerland.
+The strategy is based on three pillars:

 university education for professionals in medical devices and life sciences industry

 specialized R&D workshops, laboratories, and equipment for industry, and academia

 promotes innovation and optimizes administrative and regulatory effort from bench to bedsides

 sitem-insel aims to establish and operate a national center of competence for translational medicine in Bern

 Translational medicine deals with the transition from new findings and products from industrial development and basic research to clinical application.
 This process-oriented discipline professionalizes the interaction between industry, universities, clinicians, regulatory bodies and investors.

 sitem-insel is an independent, non-profit public-private partnership with the legal form of a public limited company.
 Government funding of appr.
 CHF 50m has been approved for the start-up phase.
 Subsequently, sitem-insel will be financially independent.

 The MDR Readiness Day gives the opportunity to discuss specific questions and exchange ideas on the topic of EUDAMED & UDI.

 Poliklinik für Infektiologie und Reisemedizin, Inselspital Bern